sohaibsohail98/coms4/SpartaWeek2-Day1.md

 Table  - predefined format of rows  and columns - that define an entity.
 Known as a file.

-DBMS - Database management system - computer to perform database functions of storing, retrieving, adding, deleting and modifying data.
+RDBMS - Relational Database management system - computer to perform database functions of storing, retrieving, adding, deleting and modifying data.

 Entity - anything that needs to be modelled (table)
 It allows referencing what the table is about